strimzi/strimzi.github.io/_posts/2020-06-05-mirror-maker-2-eventhub.md

 In this example, there is no need for a special configuration for the local source cluster but we need more for the Azure Event Hub.

 The connection to the Event Hub namespace is based on TLS and PLAIN authentication using `$ConnectionString` as username and the connection string as password provided in the already created `eventhubssecret`.
-The `tls` section is used because Event Hub connection [needs SSL](https://docs.microsoft.com/en-gb/azure/event-hubs/event-hubs-for-kafka-ecosystem-overview?WT.mc_id=devto-blog-abhishgu#security-and-authentication) with `SASL_SSL` as security protocol
+The `tls` section is configured as Event Hub [needs SSL](https://docs.microsoft.com/en-gb/azure/event-hubs/event-hubs-for-kafka-ecosystem-overview?WT.mc_id=devto-blog-abhishgu#security-and-authentication) with `SASL_SSL` as security protocol

-While working with this configuration, I noticed that after a period of inactivity, so not sending messages as a steady stream, the mirroring suddenly stopped to work after a few minutes.
+While working with this configuration, I noticed that after a period of inactivity, so not sending messages as a steady stream, the mirroring suddenly stopped after a few minutes.
-After some research and multiple tries, it turned out that it's really important to set the configuration of `connections.max.idle.ms` and `metadata.max.age.ms`, for the producer, with a value less than 4 minutes.
+It turns out that it's really important to set the configuration of `connections.max.idle.ms` and `metadata.max.age.ms`, for the producer, with a value less than 4 minutes!
 You could ask ... from where does this "magic" value come ?
 This is related to the behaviour of the Azure load balancers, in front of the Eveng Hub, which have an idle timeout setting of 4 minutes to 30 minutes.
 By default, it is set to 4 minutes.